Colored Khovanov-Rozansky homology for infinite braids: Main results

 and $\gamma^c(\B) = \{0,1,...,n-1,n\}\backslash \gamma(\B)$.

-\begin{definition} Let $\B^1$ be a (possibly infinite or semi-infinite) braid on $n_1$ strands and $\B^2$ be a (possibly infinite or semi-infinite) braid on $n_2$ strands.
-The braid $\B^1 \sqcup \B^2$ on $n_1 + n_2$ strands is the braid defined by taking $\B^1$ on the first $n_1$ strands and $\B^2$ on the last $n_2$ strands. \end{definition}
+\begin{definition} Let $\BB^1$ be a (possibly bi-infinite or semi-infinite) positive braid on $n_1$ strands and $\BB^2$ be a (possibly bi-infinite or semi-infinite) positive braid on $n_2$ strands.
+The braid $\BB^1 \sqcup \BB^2$ on $n_1 + n_2$ strands is the braid defined by taking $\BB^1$ on the first $n_1$ strands and $\BB^2$ on the last $n_2$ strands. \end{definition}

 Recall the monoidal product $\sqcup$ defined on $\webC$ and inherited by $\foamC$.
-It can be directly verified that $\C{\B^1 \sqcup \B^2} \simeq \C{\B^1} \sqcup \C{\B^2}$, and similarly for colored braids.
+It can be directly verified that $\C{\BB^1 \sqcup \BB^2} \simeq \C{\BB^1} \sqcup \C{\BB^2}$, and similarly for colored braids.